 - We are looking for students who have an interest in using their data science skills to create a positive societal impact.

-- Experience with statistical software (e.g., R) or programming languages (e.g., Python) is required.
+- Experience with statistical software (e.g., R) or programming languages (e.g., Python) is desired but not required.

 Application Materials and Deadline

-- A statement (500-word max) addressing two key questions: Why are you interested in this program?
-AND What are some problems in NYC’s underserved communities that are important to you?
+- A statement (500-word max) addressing: Why are you interested in joining the Columbia-Lehman Public Interest Technology Data Science Corps?
+What are some problems in NYC’s underserved communities that are important to you?
+Describe an event or accomplishment that shaped your personal growth.